 - 1. lungs are voluminous, distended and show ballooning. - 2.
 Rib imprints may be present on the surface of lungs. - 3.
 Paltauf's hemorrhage: mottled areas of red and gray distended alveoli (reflects intra-alveolar hemorrhages). - 4.
-Heart and blood vessels: Like in other forms of asphyxia, left side of heart will be usually empty; the right heart will be full with the venous system engorged with dark blood. - 5.
-Gettler test: Normally, the chloride content of the right and left side of heart is nearly same.
+Heart and blood vessels: like in other forms of asphyxia, left side of heart will be usually empty; the right heart will be full with the venous system engorged with dark blood. - 5.
+Gettler test: normally, the chloride content of the right and left side of heart is nearly same.
 If difference is 25 % or more, it is suggestive of antemortem drowning. - 6.
-Stomach filled with water in 70%. - Hemorrhage in the middle ear and mastoid air cells. - 8.
-The presence of diatoms in the lung substance, bloodstream, brain, liver, kidneys, bone marrow of femur (best site for analysis) or humerus or in the skeletal muscle has been claimed to be suggestive proof of antemortem drowning.
+Stomach filled with water in 70%. - 7.
+Hemorrhage in the middle ear and mastoid air cells. - 8.
+The presence of diatoms in the lung substance, bloodstream, brain, liver, kidneys, bone marrow of femur (best site for analysis) or humerus or in the skeletal muscle has been claimed to be suggestive proof of antemortem drowning. - They are aquatic unicellular plant. - Acid digestion technique is used to extract them.